Reuh/anselme/doc/api.md

 This document describes how to use the main Anselme modules.
 This is generated automatically from the source files.

-Note that this file only describes the `anselme` and `state.State` modules, which are only a selection of what I consider to be the "public API" of Anselme that I will try to keep stable.
+Note that this file only describes the `anselme` and `state.State` modules, as well as the `TextEventData` and `ChoiceEventData` classes, which are only a selection of what I consider to be the "public API" of Anselme that I will try to keep stable.
 If you need more advanced control on Anselme, feel free to look into the other source files to find more; the most useful functions should all be reasonably commented.

 # anselme